401(k) withdrawal rules: How to avoid penalties

 Substantially Equal Periodic Payments (SEPP)

-The IRS allows those under the age of 59 ½ to withdraw from their 401(k) plans without the 10% additional penalty if they do so in the form of a series of substantially equal payments (SoSEPP) over their remaining life expectancy.
+The IRC allows those under the age of 59 ½ to withdraw from their 401(k) plans without the 10% additional penalty if they do so in the form of a series of substantially equal payments (SoSEPP) over their remaining life expectancy.

-Because you can’t continue to contribute to the 401(k) once you start taking SoSEPP payments and because you must continue taking distributions each year, this strategy is best for individuals who are retiring early and leaving the workforce.
+Because you must continue taking the SoSEPP distributions each year to avoid the penalty tax, this strategy is best for individuals who are retiring early and leaving the workforce.

 IRA rollover bridge loan